guinp1n/docker-hivemq-with-prometheus/README.md

 This project is inspired by the HiveMQ blog article [HiveMQ - Monitoring with Prometheus and Grafana](https://www.hivemq.com/blog/monitoring-hivemq-prometheus/).

+This project contains a ready-to-use Grafana Dashboard that you can download directly and import to your Grafana:
+`grafana-dashboards/hivemq-dashboard.json`.

-This project contains the script that runs in Docker the following containers:
+This project contains a script `build_and_run_docker.sh` that builds a HiveMQ image and runs containers:
-- HiveMQ with HiveMQ-Prometheus-Extension
+  - HiveMQ broker with HiveMQ-Prometheus-Extension
-- Prometheus
+  - Prometheus (configured to scrape metrics from the HiveMQ)
-- Grafana
+  - Grafana (with a sample HiveMQ-Dashboard)

 ### Disclaimer